fortuity/origin_restful_authentication/README.markdown

 ## To Do

+* Fix this: Some flash messages persist between pages
+* Fix this: After successful log in, user sees the login page
 * Add RSpec examples and stories to cover "Bells and Whistles" features
 * Change "login" to use email addresses instead